johanns/sha3/README.md

 A high-performance native binding to the SHA3 (FIPS 202) cryptographic hashing algorithms, based on the [XKCP - eXtended Keccak Code Package](https://github.com/XKCP/XKCP).

-This gem provides support for the standard SHA-3 fixed-length functions (224, 256, 384, and 512 bits), as well as the SHAKE128/SHAKE256 extendable-output functions (XOFs) and KMAC (Keccak Message Authentication Code) as specified in NIST SP 800-185.
+This gem provides support for the standard SHA-3 fixed-length functions (224, 256, 384, and 512 bits), as well as the SHAKE128/SHAKE256 extendable-output functions (XOFs), cSHAKE128/cSHAKE256, and KMAC (Keccak Message Authentication Code) as specified in NIST SP 800-185.

 > [!CAUTION]
 > **Security Notice**: Do not use SHA-3 for hashing passwords.
 Instead, use a slow hashing function such as PBKDF2, Argon2, bcrypt, or scrypt.

 > [!IMPORTANT]
 > **Breaking Changes**: SHA3 version 2.0 introduces breaking changes in the API to support new features and functionality.
 Please review the changelog and ensure compatibility with your application.
-> If you need the previous behavior, lock your Gemfile to version '~> 1.0'.
+If you need the previous behavior, lock your Gemfile to version '~> 1.0'.

 ## Table of Contents